ibm-cloud-docs/event-notifications/en-data-security.md

 ### Restoring deleted data for {{site.data.keyword.en_short}}
 {: #en-data-restore}

 To restore a deleted instance or to delete the instance permanently, you can use Resource Reclamations.
-Refer to [Using Resource Reclamations](/docs/account?topic=account-resource-reclamation) to know more on the resource reclamation.
+Refer to [Using Resource Reclamations](/docs/account?topic=account-resource-reclamation) to know more about resource reclamation.